The best headphones and earbuds with noise-canceling

 - More expensive than top pick

-Bose covers a lot of good ground with the NCH 700, including excellent ANC performance, sound quality, and comfort.

-Best Sound Quality: Sennheiser Momentum 3 Wireless
+Best sound quality: Sennheiser Momentum 3 Wireless

 Sennheiser's pedigree in sound quality is well-known, and the Momentum 3 Wireless carry that same torch.
 A rich soundstage helps deliver the kind of definition associated with the brand.
 Bass is slightly boosted, with clear midrange and smooth treble to balance it all out.
-It's wide enough to suit almost every musical genre — instruments, vocals and electronic elements never sound out of place.
+It's wide enough to suit almost every musical genre — instruments, vocals, and electronic elements never sound out of place.

-The company's audio fidelity isn't always matched by the most advanced ANC performance, and that contrast is evident here, to some degree.
+The most advanced ANC performance doesn't always match the company's audio fidelity, and that contrast is evident here to some degree.
 That's not to say that the ANC here is bad.
-They block out a decent amount of low-end noise, but struggle to fully block every sound around you.
-You can mitigate that a bit by playing music a little louder, though within reason so you don't damage your ears.
+They block out a decent amount of low-end noise, but struggle to entirely block every sound around you.
+You can mitigate that by playing music a little louder, though within reason, so you don't damage your ears.

 The Momentum 3 Wireless are really comfortable to wear, even after long periods.
-You feel much of a squeeze with these, thanks to a well-made headband and ear cups that feel soft enough to enjoy whenever you listen to audio.
+Thanks to a well-made headband and ear cups that feel soft enough to enjoy whenever you listen to audio, you feel much of a squeeze with these.

-Sennheiser also isn't an industry leader in battery life, which is an obvious limitation for the Momentum 3 Wireless on this list.
-You can expect up to 17 hours on a single charge, which is on the lower end for ANC headphones in this price range.
-One saving grace, is that you can use the USB-C port for simultaneous listening and charging when connected to an Android phone or tablet.
+Sennheiser isn't an industry leader in battery life, which is an obvious limitation for the Momentum 3 Wireless on this list.
+However, you can expect up to 17 hours on a single charge, which is on the lower end for ANC headphones in this price range.
+One saving grace is that you can use the USB-C port for simultaneous listening and charging when connected to an Android phone or tablet.

 Pros: